 We suggest you try the following to help find what you’re looking for:

-New cloud region in Marseille enables customers to have their Oracle Cloud Infrastructure (OCI) services deployed within a Cloud region in France and benefit from OCI’s high-performance and built-in security
+New cloud region in Marseille enables customers to keep data in country and benefit from OCI’s high-performance and built-in security

 Public and private organizations can reduce their carbon footprint with new cloud region running on 100 percent renewable energy

-Oracle now has 32 cloud regions worldwide, one of the fastest expansions by any major cloud providerColombes—November 8, 2021
+Oracle now has 32 cloud regions worldwide, one of the fastest expansions by any major cloud providerAustin, Texas—November 8, 2021

-Oracle Cloud services, including Oracle Autonomous Database, Oracle Container Engine for Kubernetes, and Oracle Cloud VMware can now be deployed within a Cloud region in Marseille, France.
+Oracle Cloud services, including Oracle Autonomous Database, Oracle Container Engine for Kubernetes, and Oracle Cloud VMware are now available from Marseille for customers that require their data to remain in France.
 This will help organizations in the banking industry and public sector meet important regulatory compliance requirements.
 In addition, Oracle offers a wide range of application modernization and cloud strategies to help French organizations operate with global competitiveness.
-The cloud region is strategically located in Marseille, a top ten global internet hub and major confluence point for submarine cables used for international data transmission.
+The cloud region is strategically located in Marseille, a top ten global internet hub that is also the fastest growing in the world, which is a major confluence point for submarine cables used for international data transmission.

 “It is important that we offer private and public sector organizations the ability to have cloud infrastructure located in France to manage their most critical data and applications,” said Karine Picard, general manager, Oracle France.
 “We currently see significant growth in our cloud business that reflects our customers desire to rapidly digitize their operations so they can better serve their customers.”

 Oracle also plans to open a second cloud region in France in 2022.
 The second cloud region in France is part of Oracle’s unique dual-region cloud strategy, which helps customers meet business continuity and compliance requirements by enabling them to deploy resilient applications in multiple geographically separated locations within France.